emu-russia/breaks/BreakingNESWiki_DeepL/PPU/pclk.md

 <img src="/BreakingNESWiki/imgstore/pclk.jpg" width="400px">

+Just below the divider is a small circuit.
+There is the soul of the PPU and we will not examine it.

 At the output of the divider there are many push/pull amplifier stages, because the `PCLK` signal must be powerful enough, because it is distributed practically over the whole chip.
 For this purpose (just to the right of the chip) there is a comb of even more powerful push/pull inverters:

 ![pclk_amp](/BreakingNESWiki/imgstore/pclk_amp.jpg)